Uniformitarianism

 Implications for Earth's Age

-Uniformitarianism directly implies an ancient Earth.
-If current slow geological processes are responsible for forming vast rock formations and geological features, then immense spans of time are required for these processes to accumulate their effects.
-This contradicts young-earth creationist models which propose a recent, 6,000-year-old Earth with features largely formed by a single global flood event.
+Uniformitarianism has implications for understanding Earth's age.
+If current slow geological processes are responsible for forming vast rock formations and geological features, then significant spans of time are required for these processes to accumulate their effects.

 Conclusion

 The principle of uniformitarianism is a cornerstone of modern geology, providing a framework for understanding Earth's history through observable processes.
 While acknowledging that catastrophic events do occur, uniformitarianism emphasizes that these are part of larger, long-term cycles governed by consistent natural laws.
-The evidence overwhelmingly supports a deeply ancient Earth shaped by continuous, gradual processes over billions of years.
+The evidence provides substantial support for a deeply ancient Earth shaped by continuous, gradual processes over billions of years.